tscanlin/developers.optimizely.com/src/content/server/reference/core/1-initialization.md

 <p>

 <div class="hidden" data-toggle-section="ruby-code">
+<p>First, you'll need to import the Optimizely library into your code as shown. </p>

 To run experiments with Optimizely you'll need to instantiate an `Optimizely` object in your code.
 This object represents the state of an Optimizely project and can be used to both [activate experiments](#activation) and [track events](#tracking).</div>

 <p>